 Wherever you travel, these tips should help you stay well and enjoy the journey.
-Always get international travel insurance before you travel, so that if you need a doctor or worse still, hospitalisation, your emergency medical expenses will be covered.
+Always get international travel insurance before you travel, so that if you need a doctor or worse still, hospitalization, your emergency medical expenses will be covered.

 It’s almost summer, which means it’s almost time for you to head for the airport and jet off on a summer holiday.
 And, while that’s all very exciting, you also know that an airplane can be a haven for germs —germs you don’t want to pick up on your way to what’s supposed to be a relaxing, rejuvenating vacation.

 So, how can you stay healthy while you travel?
 Here are 10 of the easiest ways to make sure you’re in tip-top shape from start to finish this getaway season.